Wilsonilo/60daysofcodeiosudacity/README.md

 # Udacity 60 days of code, iOS path.

 ## About
-Wanted to update (and polish) some of my iOS skills.
+Wanted to update (and polish) some of my iOS knowloedge.

 ## Path:
 - https://www.udacity.com/course/uikit-fundamentals--ud788